PaimaStudios/paima-engine/paima-standalone/user-documentation/how-to-use-paima-engine.md

 Thus you must fill out this env file with all of the pre-requisites to proceed forward.

-Specifically with the included barebones config you must specify:
+Specifically with the included barebones config, you must specify:

 - `CHAIN_URI` (A URL to the RPC of an EVM chain node)
-- `STORAGE_ADDRESS` (The address of your deployed smart contract for your game)
+- `STORAGE_ADDRESS` (The address of your deployed Paima L2 Smart Contract for your game)
 - `START_BLOCKHEIGHT` (The block height that your smart contact was deployed on, so Paima Engine knows from what block height to start syncing)
 - Postgres DB Credentials